kelsiealopez/pggb/README.md

 - [pggb nextflow](https://nf-co.re/pangenome/1.0.0/)

 ### Run pggb using nextflow nf-core
 I could not get `pggb` to work when I downloaded it using conda, singluarity, manually, etc. Nextflow was the only thing to get the graph building step to work for me.
 I must have some conflict with some dependencies.
-However, pggb downloaded with conda worked for the initial partitioning steps, but the graph building steps (wfmash, seqwish, smoothxg, and gfaffix) did not work for me unless I used nf-core.
+However, pggb downloaded with conda worked for the initial partitioning steps, but the graph building steps (`wfmash`, `seqwish`, `smoothxg`, and `gfaffix`) did not work for me unless I used nf-core.
 ```bash
 # Install with conda
 module load python/3.10.9-fasrc01